Clinical trial: Modern trials

 The British Medical Research Council officially recognized the importance of clinical trials from the 1930s.
 The council established the Therapeutic Trials Committee to advise and assist in the arrangement of properly controlled clinical trials on new products that seem likely on experimental grounds to have value in the treatment of disease.

 The first randomised curative trial was carried out at the MRC Tuberculosis Research Unit by Sir Geoffrey Marshall (1887–1982).
 The trial, carried out between 1946 and 1947, aimed to test the efficacy of the chemical streptomycin for curing pulmonary tuberculosis.
 The trial was both double-blind and placebo-controlled.

 The methodology of clinical trials was further developed by Sir Austin Bradford Hill, who had been involved in the streptomycin trials.
 From the 1920s, Hill applied statistics to medicine, attending the lectures of renowned mathematician Karl Pearson, among others.
 He became famous for a landmark study carried out in collaboration with Richard Doll on the correlation between smoking and lung cancer.
 They carried out a case-control study in 1950, which compared lung cancer patients with matched control and also began a sustained long-term prospective study into the broader issue of smoking and health, which involved studying the smoking habits and health of more than 30,000 doctors over a period of several years.
 His certificate for election to the Royal Society called him "... the leader in the development in medicine of the precise experimental methods now used nationally and internationally in the evaluation of new therapeutic and prophylactic agents."

 International clinical trials day is celebrated on 20 May.

-The acronyms used in the titling of clinical trials is often contrived, and has been the subject of derision.
+The acronyms used in the titling of clinical trials are often contrived, and have been the subject of derision.